 \section{Abstract}

 We consider the problem of calibration and uncertainty analysis for activity-based transportation simulators.
-ABMs rely on statistical models of traveler's behavior to predict travel patterns in a metropolitan area.
-Input parameters are typically estimated from traveler's surveys using maximum likelihood.
-We develop an approach that uses Gaussian process emulator to calibrate an activity-based model of a metropolitan transplantation system.
-Our approach extends traditional emulators to handle high-dimensional and non-stationary nature of the transportation simulator.
-Our methodology is applied to transportation simulator of Bloomington, Illinois.
-We calibrate key parameters of the model and compare to the ad-hoc calibration process.
+Activity-Based Models (ABMs) rely on statistical modeling of individual travelers' behavior to predict higher-order travel patterns in metropolitan areas.
+Input parameters are typically estimated from traveler surveys using maximum likelihood.
+We develop an approach that uses a Gaussian Process emulator to calibrate those parameters using traffic flow data.
+Our approach extends traditional emulators to handle the high-dimensional and non-stationary nature of transportation simulators.
+We introduce a deep learning dimensionality reduction model that is jointly estimated with Gaussin Process model to approximate the simulator.
+We demonstrate the methodology using several simulated examples as well as by calibrating key parameters of the Bloomington, Illinois model.